5 things to know for August 23: GOP debate, Maui, Covid-19, Indian lunar lander, UPS - KTVZ

 4. Indian lunar lander

-Later this morning, India could become the fourth country to land a spacecraft on the moon.
-Indian officials said the Chandrayaan-3 spacecraft is on pace to begin its final descent to the moon’s surface today at 8:15 a.m.
-ET.
-If successful, the mission could cement India’s status as a global superpower in space.
-Previously, only the US, China and the former Soviet Union have completed soft landings on the lunar surface.
-Chandrayaan-3’s projected landing site is also closer to the moon’s south pole than any other spacecraft in history has ventured.
-The south pole region is considered an area of key scientific and strategic interest for spacefaring nations as scientists believe the region to be home to water ice deposits.
-India’s space agency will livestream the landing attempt starting at 7:50 a.m.
-ET.
+India has landed its Chandrayaan-3 spacecraft on the moon, becoming only the fourth nation ever to accomplish such a feat.
+The mission could cement India’s status as a global superpower in space.
+Previously, only the United States, China and the former Soviet Union have completed soft landings on the lunar surface.
+Chandrayaan-3’s landing site is also closer to the moon’s south pole than any other spacecraft in history has ventured.
+The south pole region is considered an area of key scientific and strategic interest for spacefaring nations, as scientists believe the region to be home to water ice deposits.
+India’s attempt to land its spacecraft near the lunar south pole comes just days after Russia’s Luna 25 spacecraft crashed into the moon on August 19 after its engines misfired, ending the country’s first lunar landing attempt in 47 years.

 5. UPS